 Alex Gino loves glitter, ice cream, gardening, awe-ful puns, and stories that reflect the diversity and complexity of being alive.
 Their debut middle grade novel, George, about a fourth-grade transgender girl, received four starred reviews, won Stonewall, Lambda, and Children’s Choice Debut Awards, and has been translated into fourteen languages.

-Leah Henderson is the author of the middle grade novel One Shadow on the Wall, an Africana Children’s Book Award notable, and a Bank Street Best Book of 2017.
+Leah Henderson is the author of the middle grade novel One Shadow on the Wall a Children’s Africana Book Award notable, and a Bank Street Best Book.
 Her forthcoming picture books include Together We March, Day For Rememberin’, and Mamie on the Mound.

 Molly Idle is the author and illustrator of the Caldecott Honor-winning picture book Flora and the Flamingo and all of the Flora books.
 She’s also the creator of the Rex series.
 Her newest picture book is the dazzling mermaid tale, Pearl.

-Tiffany D. Jackson is the author of critically acclaimed YA novels including the Coretta Scott King — John Steptoe New Talent Award winning Monday’s Not Coming, the NAACP Image Award-nominated Allegedly, and the forthcoming Let Me Hear A Rhyme.
+Tiffany D. Jackson is the author of critically acclaimed YA novels including the Coretta Scott King — John Steptoe New Talent Award-winning Monday’s Not Coming, the NAACP Image Award-nominated Allegedly, and her ode to 90’s hip-hop Let Me Hear A Rhyme.

 Erin Entrada Kelly